carloshfmaciel/pos-app/README.md

 }
 ```

-4 - Insert a schedule delivery associating a customer and an employee
+### Inserting a schedule delivery associating a customer and an employee

 ![image](https://github.com/carloshfmaciel/pos-app/blob/main/screenshots/005.JPG)